ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 - **Sorting data in a way that you can't easily describe, but where you have a lot of examples of data sorted in this way.**
 - **Finding similarities between data.**
 - **Finding patterns in large amounts of data.**

+Some examples of where machine learning is **not** useful:

+- **Sorting data in a way that you could easily describe**.
+If you're sorting data based on whether it has a particular phrase or is from a particular source - use a spreadsheet or write a script instead!
+- **Anything with small amounts of training data.**
+- **Finding stories and meaning.** At the end of the day, machine learning algorithms are computer programs.

+There are a number of ways to use machine learning:

+- Training your own machine learning algorithm.
+- Using a pre-trained model.
+- Using a cloud ML service.
+- Using a product that uses machine learning under the hood.